BuGlessRB/remixml/README.md

 - `template`<br />
   Can be text-html.
 - `context`<br />
-  Optional argument which specifies an object which can be referenced from within Remixml code.
+  Argument which specifies an object which can be referenced from within Remixml code.
 The toplevel entries are the toplevel scopes in Remixml.
 Within Remixml Javascript, this object will always be referenced using a single `$`.
 The local scope will always exist as `$._` and that can always be referenced using a direct `_` shortcut.
-I.e. in Javascript `$._.foo` and `_.foo` will both refer to the same variable.
+I.e. in Javascript `$._.foo` and `_.foo` will both refer to the same variable, in Remixml both are referred to as `&_.foo;`.
 - `flags` is an optional bitmask with:
    - 1: Kill all whitespace (different than the `-` parameter to strip whitespace per tag).